-13. Recording concerns
+14. Recording concerns

-13.1.
+14.1.
 MyConcern

-- 13.2.
-MyConcern is the current central reporting system for safeguarding concerns raised by Oxford City employees and councillors and can be found on the Safeguarding intranet page.
+- 14.2.
+MyConcern is the current central reporting system for safeguarding concerns raised by Oxford City employees and Councillors.
 The system is monitored by a group of Designated Safeguarding Officers and each new concern is triaged by a member of the group.
 Where there are outstanding actions they will direct actions to be completed to the case owner and notify the relevant teams to follow up.
-Once referrals are completed (internally or externally) the report can be closed. - 13.3.
-Accurate reporting on MyConcern is essential to record the history of safeguarding concerns and previous support for an individual, ensure an appropriate response and information sharing, correctly interpret the data, complete lessons learnt and identify trends and training issues.
+Once referrals are completed (internally or externally) the report can be closed. - 14.3.
+Accurate reporting on MyConcern is essential to correctly interpret the data, complete lessons learnt and identify trends and training issues.

+14.4.
 User information

-- 13.4.
-MyConcern training forms part of the internal Safeguarding Introduction briefing which is mandatory for all staff. - 13.5.
+- 14.5.
+MyConcern training forms part of the internal Safeguarding Awareness briefing which is mandatory for all staff. - 14.6.
 Account set up and further training is available from the Safeguarding Coordinator.

+14.7.
 Recording concerns

-- 13.6.
+- 14.8.
 Recording and reporting of concerns should be: - Factual Who are you concerned about, where do they live, what happened?
-Why are they at risk? - Have context what was the purpose of the visit/interaction?
+Why are they at risk?

+- Have context what was the purpose of the visit/interaction?
 Are they a council tenant?
 Are they known to other departments? - Remember: If making an external referral, record reference numbers and names of professionals spoken to.
 You can add more than one person to a concern.
-If you don't know the name put 'unknown' this can be updated later. - Accurate and timely information should be recorded within teams' case notes.
-In the event of a Case Review, chronologies will be supplied to the Safeguarding Boards, as appropriate.
+If you don't know the name put 'unknown' this can be updated later.

+14.9.
 Referral details

-13.7.
+14.10.
 Always apply referral details to the concern.
 This can be done through the 'Update Concern' option.
 Click on the concern you wish to update and go to the referral tab.
 Enter the date of the referral and choose from the list of agencies.
 Choose the outcome which is most appropriate.

+14.11.
 No referral required

-- 13.8.
-You may have discussed your concern with a safeguarding champion and decided that no further action needs to be taken. e.g. the situation is already being managed internally or by another agency. - 13.9.
+- 14.12.
+You may have discussed your concern with a safeguarding champion and decided that no further action needs to be taken.
+E.g. the situation is already being managed internally or by another agency. - 14.13.
 If there are no new concerns or information to give to the primary agency you should not repeat the same information.
-If there are new or escalating concerns about an on-going situation, then you should record your concern on MyConcern and inform the primary agency.
+If there are new or escalating concerns about an on-going situation then you should record your concern on MyConcern and inform the primary agency.